CambridgeSoftwareLtd/meteor-buildpack-horse/README.md

 [![Horse](https://i.imgur.com/YhIL9zM.jpg)](https://commons.wikimedia.org/wiki/File:Draw-Costa_Rican-2smallest.jpg)

+# MODIFIED TO ALLOW A WORKER SERVER TO BE SET

 A heroku buildpack for Meteor v1+, designed to be as simple and readable as possible.

 To use this with your meteor app and heroku: